Snowflake-Labs/sfquickstarts/site/sfguides/src/data_teams_with_dbt_core/data_teams_with_dbt_core.md

 ![Preview App](assets/image17.png)

 Now let's go back to worksheets and after refreshing the database browser and notice you have a new shared database, ready to query and join with your data.
 Click on it and you'll see views under the ECONOMY schema.
 We'll use one of these next.
+Please note, Knoema recently changed the database name from KNOEMA_ECONOMY_DATA_ATLAS to ECONOMY_DATA_ATLAS.
+All code snippets are now reflecting the new name, but please don't be confused if old name appear in some screenshots.
+The content is exactly the same!

 ![Preview App](assets/image18.png)